XIV-Tools/Anamnesis-Studio/README.md

 The work by the following people laid the foundation for Anamnesis Studio:

 * Special thanks to PerchBird for extensive research into game memory structure and Havok skeletons in-game.
-* Special thanks to those who have worked on all iterations of Concept Matrix and SSTool, the foundation Anamnesis is built on.
+* Special thanks to those who have worked on all iterations of Anamnesis, Concept Matrix, and SSTool.
 * Special thanks to those who have contributed via pull requests.